Statement: Git is the most powerful tool in modern development.

 git version 2.33.0.

 Git is a free and open-source way to keep track of your code changes.
-Git is also a way for multiple developers to work on the same code base in an asynchronous manner.
+Git is also a way for multiple developers to work on the same code base asynchronously.
 Git can be used locally, but the real power lies in a managed solution like GitHub, GitLab, etc.

 I hope you learned the importance of Git.
 Keep an eye out for the next article in this series! 👀